 Once the ginger has toasted for a bit, add the shallots, chilies and garlic and toast it for 2 minutes until it is golden brown.

 Once the chicken has slightly browned, pour in the sauce and cover the pot with a lid.
-Adjust the heat to medium low heat and let it braise for 10 minutes.
+Adjust the heat to medium-low heat and let it braise for 10 minutes.

 Once 10 minutes is up, remove the lid and raise the heat back to medium heat.
 Let everything simmer for 8-10 more minutes (lid off).
 The sauce will start to caramelize and thicken.

-Once 8-10 minutes is up and the sauce should have thickened, add in the green onions and mix well for 1 minute.
+Once the sauce is syrupy, add in the green onions and mix well for 1 minute.

 Turn off the heat and add in the basil and mix well.